Saturday, October 21, 2017

 Certain to aid in calming and centering the mind while gently lifting the spirits, Held In the Light is yet another impressively composed and arranged album from Dan Chadburn.
 He mostly plays these tunes with a gentle hand in a melodically straightforward manner, while possessing an elegant piano-playing style that feels centered and focused.
 Additionally, Dan offers sheet music via his website where you can also check out his other wonderful recordings! ~Candice Michelle

 For more information please visit the artist's website.
-This album is also available at Amazon, iTunes, CD Baby and Google Play.
+This album is also available at Amazon, iTunes, and more

 This review was originally published on Journeyscapes Radio on 10/21/17.